Communication Sciences & Disorders

 Traditional Track: Master of Science in Speech-Language Pathology

-The speech-pathology curriculum is an intensive five-semester program of coursework comprising 60 semester hours.
-The Master of Science Degree in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
-Students with undergraduate backgrounds in other fields must complete leveling courses prior to beginning the MS program.
+The speech-pathology curriculum is an intensive five-semester program of coursework comprising 60 credit hours.
+Students with undergraduate backgrounds in other fields must complete leveling courses prior to beginning the master’s program.

-The accelerated track curriculum (ASLP) makes it possible for qualified students to complete both a Bachelor of Arts in communication sciences & disorders and a Master of Science in speech-language pathology in five years.
+The accelerated track curriculum makes it possible for qualified students to complete both a Bachelor of Arts in communication sciences and disorders and a Master of Science in speech-language pathology in five years.
 Students will declare CSD clinical track as their undergraduate major, complete liberal arts credits and prerequisites during their first three years, and finish graduate school in years four and five.
-The department will notify the Registrar's Office when a student is approved for the accelerated track.
+The department will notify the registrar's office when a student is approved for the accelerated track.

-Acceptance into the Speech-Language Pathology master's program involves a secondary application process (CSDCAS).
-Students enrolled in the accelerated track who are not accepted into the MS SLP Program will transition into the traditional route; completing a Bachelor of Arts in Communication Sciences and Disorders (Clinical) during their fourth year.
+Acceptance into the speech-language pathology master's program involves a secondary application process.
+Students enrolled in the accelerated track who are not accepted into the master’s program will transition to the traditional route, completing a Bachelor of Arts in Communication Sciences & Disorders (Clinical) during their fourth year.

 Certification